omariokartdavis/workout_app/README.md

 # workout_app
-create a macro-mes-microcycle workout planner using kivy basic readme
+create a macro-meso-microcycle workout planner using kivy